kubecost/docs/grafana-cloud-integration.md

 ## Step 5: Configure Kubecost to query metrics from Grafana Cloud Prometheus

-Grab your Grafana Agent API keys, and create two files in your working directory, called `USERNAME` and `PASSWORD` respectively.
+Grab your Grafana Cloud username and API key from Step 1, and create two files in your working directory, called `USERNAME` and `PASSWORD` respectively.

 Then, generate a Kubernetes secret called `dbsecret` in the same namespace as Kubecost is installed.
 The namespace is typically `kubecost`.